-Sleep apnea can also be characterized by choking sensations.
-Although an individual may not recall waking up frequently during the night, deep restorative sleep is disrupted temporarily but repeatedly.
+Sleep apnea may also be characterized by choking sensations.
+Although an individual might not recall waking up frequently during the night, deep restorative sleep is disrupted temporarily but repeatedly.
 As a result, sleep deprivation, early morning headaches, and excessive daytime sleepiness can develop.

-Early recognition and treatment of sleep apnea is important because it may be associated with irregular heartbeat, high blood pressure, heart attack, and stroke.
+Early recognition and treatment of sleep apnea are vital because it may be lead to irregular heartbeat, high blood pressure, heart attack, and stroke.
 If left untreated, other complications may include memory problems, weight gain, impotence, and headaches.

 Moreover, untreated sleep apnea may be responsible for job impairment and motor vehicle crashes.
 Risk factors include being male, overweight, and over the age of forty, but sleep apnea can strike anyone at any age, even children.

 Children with sleep apnea may snore, squeak, and thrash while sleeping.
-During the day, a child who suffers from sleep apnea will be sluggish or termed “lazy.”
+During the day, a child who suffers from sleep apnea will be sluggish and might be termed “lazy.”
 In older children, sleep apnea occurs in boys and girls who are overweight or who have unusually large tonsils and adenoids.
-Since snoring is not normal for any child, parents should report this to their physician.
+Since snoring is not normal for any child, parents should report it to their physician.

-Sleep apnea seems to run in some families, which suggests a possible genetic basis.
+Sleep apnea appears to run in some families, which suggests a possible genetic basis.
 Children may also grind their teeth in their sleep, and make loud noises they cannot duplicate when awake.
-Fortunately, most cases of snoring and grinding with children resolve over time without treatment.
+Fortunately, most cases of snoring and teeth grinding among children resolve over time without treatment.